-The La Famille Express is grounded shipwreck and popular landmark near the island of Providenciales in the Turks and Caicos.
-It’s located about two miles (3.2km) off of Long Bay Beach on the southeast side of the island.
+The La Famille Express is a grounded shipwreck and popular landmark near the island of Providenciales in the Turks and Caicos.
+It’s located about two miles (3.2 km) off of Long Bay Beach on the southeast side of the island.

-The history of the La Famille Express began in 1953 in a much colder environment – the Soviet Union.
+The history of the La Famille Express (also known as the Long Bay Shipwreck) began in 1953 in a much colder environment–the Soviet Union.
 The vessel started life as an oil rig service ship, transferring supplies to remote offshore oil wells.
-At its initial lunch, the vessel was christened the Форт-Шевченко, or Fort Shevenko in English, after the military port town in the Caspian Sea.
+At its initial lunch, the ship was christened the Форт-Шевченко, or Fort Shevchenko in English, after the military port town in the Caspian Sea.

-Decades later in 1992, the Fort Shevenko was decommissioned.
-For about a decade, the ship saw various uses in the Baltic area, and then became the maritime La Famille Express under the Panama flag in 1999, and served as a regional freighter ship in the Caribbean.
-At this point in its life, the La Famille Express was in poor condition and being used to transport bulk rock, not something that a valued freighter ship would be used for.
+Decades later in 1992, the Fort Shevchenko was decommissioned.
+For about ten years, the ship saw various uses in the Baltic area, and then became the maritime La Famille Express under the Panama flag in 1999, and served as a regional freighter ship in the Caribbean.
+At this point in its life, the La Famille Express was in poor condition and was being used to transport bulk rock, not something that a valued freighter ship would be used for.

 As the La Famille Express is found two miles offshore, it’s too far to wade or swim out to.
 The vessel is farther out than it looks.